tokahuke/samizdat/readme.md

 * **Samizdat identity**: offer human-readable handles to entities inside the network.
   * Why it matters: do you browse the network using IP addresses or do you use DNS?
   * Why it's hard: this involves _consensus_ in the net.
 Yeah, Byzantine Generals, Bitcoin and stuff.
+  > Note: There already is a tentative implementation of the Samizdat identity using proof-of-work, but you might find it clumsy to use It's possible to steal your identity, if you don't put enough effort into it.

-* **Multi-platform support**: make Samizdat Node run on Mac, Windows and Android.
+* **Multi-platform support**: make Samizdat Node run on Windows and Android.
     * Why it matters: this is an end-user product and end-users are mostly trapped in these platforms.
-    * Why it's hard: I'm too lazy to open my Windows 10, I don't have a Mac.
+    * Why it's hard: I'm too lazy to open my Windows 10.
+I'm bored by Android development.

 ## Architecture